Nothing Ear (2) Headphones Review

 These earbuds have a great Bluetooth performance.
 While they support multi-device pairing, audio can't play simultaneously between devices.
 You must turn the audio off on your first device before the other can play.
 They have high latency on PCs and mobile devices on their default setting but, fortunately, have a 'Low Latency' mode advertised to reduce audio lag.
 While this setting drastically lowers latency on iOS devices, PCs and Android devices still suffer from too much audio lag to game or watch videos comfortably.

-Like the OnePlus Buds 3 Truly Wireless, these buds feature a different audio codec called LHDC.
+Like the OnePlus Buds 3, these buds feature a different audio codec called LHDC.
 When used with compatible devices, it can stream high-resolution audio with lower latency over Bluetooth.
 However, we can't test its latency performance.
+If you'd rather have similar earbuds that use the LDAC codec instead, try the CMF Buds Pro 2.

 Non-Bluetooth Wireless